Putley Open Gardens the annual opening of Putley residents gardens to the public

 The gardens are adjacent to a 2 ½ mile car journey, with parking no more than 300 yards away.
 As walking is good for us, there are signed footpaths through orchards and pasture, providing you with the chance to enjoy apple blossom, wild flowers and wildlife in-between visiting lovingly tended gardens.
 Maps of the route are provided and the lanes are perfect for cyclists too.

-Included in the offering is the opportunity to visit Putley Church.
+Included in the offering was the opportunity to visit Putley Church.
 There, in addition to the cared for churchyard, with burgeoning wild flowers and remarkable memorials, the Victorian vestments will be on display with the glory of the high church decoration of the area around the altar.

 Dogs are not allowed in the gardens.